kohta9521/kohta9521/README.md

 ### Glad to see you here!
 I am 19 years old and currently enrolled in college.
 I am studying to work as an engineer in the future.
 I am studying front-end and back-end technologies, as well as creating applications for IOS and other applications on a daily basis.

-I am also currently a member of a programming club at my university, where I work with my friends on daily development and hackathon events.
-I will continue to learn more about programming, so please look forward to it!
+I am also currently the representative of ENTER, a group of university student engineers.
+I work with fellow university student engineers to improve our skills every day!

 <br/>